adobe/aem-core-wcm-components/Guidelines.md

-**Work in progress:** This page is a tech preview and being worked on.
+**Work in progress:** This page is a tech preview and is being worked on.

-# Component Guidelines
+# Component Checklist

-The below guidelines should serve as checklist and quality measure for components that are intended to be used by the Experience Manager community, allowing to quickly understand the status of components and to compare them.
+The elements listed here will serve as checklist to certify Components built, so that Experience Manager project implementations can compare them and know which ones fit their needs and requirements and can be safely used.
+Some exceptions to the checklist are possible, but there must be a valid reason for it and an explicit note in the documentation.

 **Table of Content**
 - [Supported](#supported)